The cooperative who cultivates our Copan Ruins coffee is situated in the western highlands of Honduras, very close to the Guatemalan border.

 Process: Washed and Patio Dried

-Have you ever been seduced by a heavenly Hondo?
-We were, the moment we first tried it.
-Once cupped we had to keep it in our repertoire.
-This coffee experience delivers the scent of vanilla followed by a beautifully smooth sweet cedar like finish.pAfter many sessions of slurping and spitting Honduras Copan Ruins, we recommend this beautiful coffee by brewing in a plunger, as a filter pour over coffee, or run through an espresso machine
+This coffee itself delivers a really unique experience, the scent of vanilla followed by a beautifully smooth sweet cedar like finish, almost to the point of lemonade (as odd as that sounds, it is great!)After many sessions of slurping and spitting Honduras Copan Ruins, we recommend this beautiful coffee by brewed as a plunger, or filter pour over coffee.

 In 2013 the region was devastated by La Roya fungus disease.
 This caused immediate loss of 80% of their crop.